-Under this new bill, residential, commercial, industrial, and utility-scale solar projects that begin in 2021 and 2022 will be eligible for 26% tax credit.
-This number will drop down to 22% for solar projects in 2023, and disappears completely for residential installs beginning in 2024.
+Under this new bill, residential, commercial, industrial and utility-scale solar projects that begin in 2021 and 2022 will be eligible for 26% tax credit.
+This number will drop down to 22% for solar projects in 2023, and it disappears completely for residential installs beginning in 2024.

 Here’s a quick overview showing the value of the federal tax credit over the next couple of years: